 Blood collection should be considered in the diagnostic evaluation of ill amphibians but may not always be possible.
 While radiographs are useful for evaluating skeletal disease, respiratory disease, or the presence of a gastrointestinal obstruction (e.g. foreign body), ultrasonography should be considered a standard of care for amphibians for evaluating coelomic viscera and assessing for fluid accumulation.
 If fluid accumulation noted in the coelom or subcutaneous space then paracentesis followed by cytology, fluid analysis, and aerobic culture should be carried out.

 Clinicians must always consider whether pain is present in debilitated amphibians.
 Decreased activity and feeding behavior, color changes, increased reclusive behaviors, postural changes, and spending more time in atypical locations all have been associated with pain in amphibians.
 Dermal irritation is often manifested by a wiping behavior with the hindlimb.
-Amphibians demonstrate a dose-dependent analgesic response to opioids and alpha-2 agonists, such as dexmedetomidine.
+Amphibians demonstrate a dose-dependent analgesic response to opioids and alpha-2 agonists (such as dexmedetomidine).
 Always ensure good hydration before using NSAIDS.
-It is essential to provide nutritional support to debilitated amphibians once dehydration has been corrected, and gavage feeding is often needed initially.
+It is essential to provide nutritional support to debilitated amphibians once their dehydration has been corrected, and gavage feeding is often needed initially.

 About the presenter